arun664/VisualAssist/README.md

 ---

-**Powered by:** Ultralytics YOLOv11, FastAPI, WebRTC, Railway, and GitHub Pages.
+**Powered by:** Ultralytics YOLOv11, FastAPI, WebRTC, AWS, and GitHub Pages.